 Once title has been taken, there is a restriction placed on the land register preventing the owner(s) from transferring title to the property for a five-year period.
 That means you won’t want to sell your home for five years after purchase or you’ll risk having to pay the full stamp duty owed.
 Any transfer of title which holds the restriction requires the consent from the Financial Secretary to remove or lift the restriction.

-Don’t forget, team Property Cayman is a part of the Remax network and able to advise you ANY property on island (Cireba, Ecay or private sale).
-We can help guide you through the process as our team of agents (Mike Joseph, Stefan Prior and Jen Powell) have over 15 years’ experience in Cayman Islands real estate and even more importantly, we care about connecting good people with great places!
+Don’t forget, team Property Cayman is able to advise you ANY property on island (Cireba, Ecay or private sale).
+We can help guide you through the process as our team of agents (Mike Joseph, Stefan Prior, Jen Powell, Jude Holland and Teresa Foster) have over 20 years’ experience in Cayman Islands real estate and even more importantly, we care about connecting good people with great places!

 All you have to do is get in touch.
 Don’t worry, it’s free of charge and all we ask is that you trust us to do our job – to help you find your perfect home!